 Previously, I listed the Asian pear in my post about the most commonly eaten fruits in South Korea.
 In this post, I will list some informative Korean culture facts as well as some foods which use the Asian pear as an ingredient.
 Then, I will cover some frequently asked questions you may have about this ingredient.

 Asian Pears in Korean Culture:

 - In Naju, South Korea, you can visit a museum called The Naju Pear Museum and Pear Orchard for Tourists (나주 배 박물관 및 배밭 관광체험).
-The city of Naju as well as the communities surrounding the city produce much of the Asian pears available to eat in South Korea.
+The city of Naju, as well as the communities surrounding the city, produce much of the Asian pears available to eat in South Korea.

 - Growing these pears can often be labor-intensive.
-As a result, these fruits can often be extremely expensive.
+As a result, these fruits can be extremely expensive.
 People often give these pears as gifts or serve them to guests in their homes.

-- People often use these pears as ceremonial food in South Korea.
+- Further, people often use these pears as ceremonial food in South Korea.
 As Korea became more and more influenced by Confucianism during the Joseon Dynasty, people began preparing food for certain ceremonial practices.
 One of these practices includes Ancestral rites known as ‘jerye’ (제례).
 During these rites, people prepare a table of food for their ancestors who passed.
 Each row of food on the table holds foods associated with certain flavors and meanings.
 On the 5th row, people place fruits and sweets.
 Often, this includes the Asian pear which sits on the western side of the table.